jfpoilpret/fast-arduino-lib/dox/i2c-devices.md

 ### I2C device registers common operations ###

 Most I2C devices API consists in reading and writing device registers at a specific address (referenced by a byte);
-registers may be one byte long or more dependign on what each register represents.
+registers may be one byte long or more depending on what each register represents.

 In order to simplify support of new I2C devices, FastArduino comes with a few extra utilities that can greatly speed up device support implementation.